idafchev/Ring0x00/_posts/2020-07-25-EKANS_analysis.md

 When the encryption starts, EKANS waits for all encryption threads to finish and all files to be encrypted.
 After that it iterates through all encrypted files and starts renaming them.
 ![rename files](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot36.png){: .align-center}

-Each file is checked if it is already encrypted by checking whether it has the `EKANS` signature at the end of the file.
+Each file is checked if it is already encrypted by checking whether it has the `"EKANS"` signature at the end of the file.
 Files which are already encrypted are skipped.

 New `16-byte` Initialization Vector (IV) and `256bit` key are generated for **each** file, so each file is encrypted using different key.
 The IV and key are generated using the `rand.Read()` function which on Windows systems uses the `CryptGenRandom` WinAPI function internally.[2]

 Files which are already encrypted are skipped:
 ![skip encrypted files](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot24.png){: .align-center}

-Generating 16-byte IV using rand.Read():
+Generating 16-byte IV using `rand.Read()`:
 ![generating IV](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot25.png){: .align-center}

-Generating 256bit AES key using rand.Read():
+Generating 256bit AES key using `rand.Read()`:
 ![generating AES Key](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot26.png){: .align-center}

 The AES algorithm is used in CTR mode and the contents of the files are encrypted using the method `ctr.XORKeyStream()`.
-The contents of the files are read in chunks of 0x19000 bytes and when all data in the file is encrypted, they get overwritten with the new content.
+The contents of the files are read in chunks of `0x19000` bytes and when all data in the file is encrypted, they get overwritten with the new content.

 AES in CTR mode:
 ![aes ctr mode](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot27.png){: .align-center}

-Files are read in 0x19000 byte chunks:
+Files are read in `0x19000` byte chunks:
 ![aes chunks](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot28.png){: .align-center}

-Encrypting the buffer with ctr.XORKeyStream method:
+Encrypting the buffer with `ctr.XORKeyStream` method:
 ![aes ctr encrypt](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot29.png){: .align-center}

 After the file is encrypted, the AES key gets encrypted using the `rsa.EncryptOAEP` function.
 OAEP stands for Optimal Asymmetric Encryption Padding which is a padding scheme for RSA which adds a level of randomness to the algorithm.

 EKANS then appends a structure to the end of the file containing the original filename, IV and encrypted AES key.
 The structure is in a gob encoding which is a binary go-specific encoding used for serialization.
 The low level details about the encoding are described in the go documentation.[3][4]

-The encryption of the AES key with the rsa.EncryptOAEP function:
+The encryption of the AES key with the `rsa.EncryptOAEP` function:
 ![rsa](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot32.png){: .align-center}

 Data is appended at the end of the file using gob: